efene/efene.github.io/_sources/language-introduction.txt

             print("the code for character C is ~p", [#c "C"])

-The #c tag is used to convert a string of one character into the integer representing that character, as we said before lis strings in efene are simply lists of characters, and we also said that lists are simple nested pairs, let's reinforce that with the following example:
+The #c tag is used to convert a string of one character into the integer representing that character, as we said before list strings in efene are simply lists of characters, and we also said that lists are simple nested pairs, let's reinforce that with the following example: